 Date, place and reason for leaving the ship.

 The wording on the front page of a ship's crew agreement makes for interesting reading as it includes the standard of behaviour expected throughout the voyage.
+Many agreements even include the amount and type of provisions seamen can expect on the voyage and their "Weekly Fare" or what we might call their daily menus.

 Information about the vessel includes: